giusepperaso/structura.js/docs/why-structura.md

 # Why Structura?

-Until now, if you wanted to work with immutable states in javascript, you had 3 main options, each with its pros and drawbacks
+Until now, if you wanted to work with immutable states in javascript, you had 3 main options, each with its pros and drawbacks:

 ### 1) *doing it manually*